 We then recognize as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) each performance obligation is satisfied at a point in time or over time, and if over time, based on the use of an output or input method.
-For the single combined performance obligation under the AffaMed Agreement, the measure of progress is stand-ready straight-line over the period in which we expect to perform the services related to the license of PH94B.
+For the single combined performance obligation under the AffaMed Agreement, the measure of progress is stand-ready straight-line over the period in which we expect to perform the services related to the license of fasedienol.
 Accordingly, we recognize revenue on a straight-line basis over the period in which we expect to perform the services.
 Revenue related to performance obligation satisfied over time could be materially impacted as a result of changes in the estimated time or effort necessary to satisfy the performance obligation.

-The difference between revenue recognized to-date and the consideration invoiced or received to-date is recognized as either a contract asset/unbilled revenue (revenue earned exceeds cash received) or a contract liability/deferred revenue (cash received exceeds revenue earned).
-As described more completely in Note 11, Sublicensing and Collaborative Agreements, as a result of the outcome of PALISADE-1, we extended our estimate of the time necessary to complete our performance obligation under the AffaMed Agreement.
-In accordance with the guidance of ASC 606, the extension of the estimated time to complete our performance obligation required recording a cumulative catch-up adjustment in which we derecognized \$892,500 and \$582,500 of previously recognized revenue during the three and six months ended September 30, 2022, respectively, including \$310,000 of revenue that had been recognized in the quarter ended June 30, 2022.
-Following the cumulative catch-up adjustment, through September 30, 2022, we have recognized an aggregate of \$1,615,900 in revenue under the AffaMed Agreement and, at that date, we have recorded \$3,384,100 as deferred revenue.
-The following table presents changes in our contract liabilities for the six months ended September 30, 2022 after giving effect to the cumulative catch-up adjustment:
+The difference between revenue recognized to date and the consideration invoiced or received to date is recognized as either a contract asset/unbilled revenue (revenue earned exceeds cash received) or a contract liability/deferred revenue (cash received exceeds revenue earned).
+As described more completely in Note 11, Sublicensing and Collaborative Agreements, based on the failed results of our PALISADE-1 clinical trial of fasedienol in adult patients with SAD, during the quarter ended September 30, 2022, we extended our estimate of the time necessary to complete our performance obligation under the AffaMed Agreement.
+In accordance with the guidance of ASC 606, the extension of the estimated time to complete our performance obligation required recording a cumulative catch-up adjustment.
+Following the cumulative catch-up adjustment, through June 30, 2023, we have recognized an aggregate of \$2,148,700 as revenue under the AffaMed Agreement and, at that date, we have recorded \$2,851,300 as deferred revenue.
+The following table presents changes in our contract liabilities for the three months ended June 30, 2023:

-Balance at March 31, Balance at ptember 30, 2022 A Additions D eductions 2022 Deferred Revenue - current portion \$ 1,244,000 \$ - \$ (531,700) \$ 712,300 Deferred Revenue - non-current portion 1,557,600 1,114,200 - 2,671,800 Total \$ 2,801,600 \$ 1,114,200 \$ (531,700) \$ 3,384,100
+Ва alance at Balance at Mar ch 31, 2023 Additions D eductions June 30, 2023 Deferred Revenue - current portion \$ 714,300 \$ - \$ - \$ 714,300 Deferred Revenue - non-current portion 2,314,600 - (177,600) 2,137,000 Total \$ 3,028,900 \$ - \$ (177,600) \$ 2,851,300